DhavalKapil/elasticsearch-lua/docs/client_configuration.rst

 Client Configuration
 ====================

-`elasticsearch-lua`_ was designed with the aim to allow users to configure almost all of the parameters.
+`elasticsearch-lua`_ was designed to allow users to configure almost all of the parameters.
 The standard way of creating and configuring the client is:

 .. code-block:: lua

   local client = elasticsearch.client{
     hosts = {
-    -- array of client hosts
+    -- array of elasticsearch hosts
       {
         protocol = "http",
         host = "localhost",